Nitrogen has an atomic number 7 with an electronic configuration of 1s² 2s² 2p³. This means those 7 electrons are across these three orbitals.

 Here the central atom is nitrogen, and it is doubly bonded to one oxygen atom and singly bonded to one chlorine atom.

-- Three sp2 orbitals are present oxygen overlapping with one orbital, chlorine overlapping with another, and the last orbital occupied by electron lone pair.
+- Three sp2 orbitals are present: oxygen overlapping with one orbital, chlorine overlapping with another, and the last orbital occupied by an electron lone pair.

-- Nitrogen also forms a pi bond with the oxygen it is bonded to.
+- Nitrogen also forms a pi bond with the oxygen to which it is bonded.

 the image above is misleading. there are only 3 electrons in the p orbitals; adding another valence shell or displaying s&p would be more accurate. the way it is not would be more reminicant of florine